SOM-Research/OCLsharp/README.md

 The OCL# toolkit is implemented in Prolog.
 OCL# has been tested in [SWI Prolog](https://www.swi-prolog.org/).
 ## Installation

 No installation is required.
 You can load the OCL# toolkit by loading the file `ocls.ps`.
-You can also load the test suite by loading the extra file `unit-test.pl`.
+You can also load the test suite by loading the extra file `unit_test.pl`.
 In SWI Prolog, you can do that using the following commands

     swipl
     ?- [ocls].